The History Of Caminar

 The Caminar agency was established in 1964 as a non-profit corporation located in San Mateo, California.
 Initially envisioned to provide community-based rehabilitation support services for adults in mental health recovery, the agency’s introduction of services began with the opening of El Camino House.
 This residential treatment home program was designed to provide transitional housing with support service for people who were returning to the community from a hospital setting.

 In addition to continuing to provide innovative program services for adults and transitional age youth with mental health disabilities, Caminar now serves adults with developmental disabilities as well.
-Our current community service locations include the counties of San Mateo, Solano, and Butte in California.
-The number of people Caminar serves yearly has grown from 41 individuals initially to more than 3,600.
+Our current community service locations include the counties of San Mateo, Solano, San Francisco, and Butte in California.
+The number of people Caminar serves annually has grown from 41 individuals initially to almost 2,500.

 Caminar is committed to achieving the highest standard of quality in providing services for people with disabilities.
 We continue to contribute to advancements in the field through the implementation of new and innovative approaches to service and education.